 Whānau

-First off, well done on finding your way to our website …
+Well done on finding your way to our website…

-So welcome, have a look around, and hopefully there’ll be something here to help.
+So welcome, have a look around, and hopefully there’s something here to help.

 Richie Hardcore, NZ Social Change Campaigner